-- expected to be received; or (a) - (b) expected to be disbursed, by the Board during financial that year, and whenever circumstances so require, the Board may pass a supplementary budget in any financial year.
+(a) expected to be received; or

+(b) expected to be disbursed, by the Board during that financial year, and whenever circumstances so require, the Board may pass a supplementary budget in any financial year.

 (3) The annual budget and every supplementary budget shall be in such form as the Minister may approve.